Massacre of Fort-Dauphin (Madagascar)

 The Massacre of Fort Dauphin was a massacre that took place in the evening of 27 August 1674 in the coastal French colony of Fort-Dauphin, in the Anosy region of modern-day Tolagnaro, Madagascar.
 Perpetrated by the nearby indigenous Antanosy population, it was directed against French colonists who had been settled in Fort-Dauphin beginning in 1642 as part of an initiative to settle the island of Madagascar by the Kingdom of France.
-The massacre marked the end of the first wave of European colonialism in Madagascar.
+The massacre marked the end of the first wave of French colonisation of Madagascar.